-Getting around Fort Lauderdale, Florida, is half the fun on a vacation: One of Fort Lauderdale's main drags the New River, so visitors can hop on a water taxi and take in the sights.
+Getting around Fort Lauderdale, Florida, is half the fun on a vacation.
+One of Fort Lauderdale's main drags, the New River, allows visitors to hop on a water taxi and take in the sights.

 This South Florida city's extensive system of waterways and reputation for gracious living have made Fort Lauderdale one of the country's largest yachting centers.
 Restaurants and bars overlook the canals and are accessible by water or from land by taxis and, believe it or not, from rickshaws.
 Several of the city's special events—including a winter holiday boat parade that draws local, national and international celebrities—revolve around boating and the water.

-Redevelopment in the 1990s left Fort Lauderdale awash in museums, art galleries, restaurants, hotels and chic sidewalk cafes, all appealing to visitors.
-The Broward Center for the Performing Arts houses two theaters, which provide separate venues for the Symphony of the Americas, Florida Grand Opera, Miami City Ballet, Broadway road shows and top-name performers.
+Fort Lauderdale is also awash in museums, art galleries, restaurants, hotels and chic sidewalk cafes, all appealing to visitors.
 An elegant beachfront promenade attracts vacationers from all over the world, including the spring-break college crowd.

 More sedate than it used to be, but still livelier than Palm Beach, its northern neighbor, Fort Lauderdale has more to offer visitors than most beach towns.
-The passage of a casino gambling law revitalized this resort town, and the former Hollywood Dog Racing Track, Isle Casino Pompano Park and Gulfstream Race Track have built multimillion-dollar casinos and entertainment venues attracting more tourists and businesses to the area.
+The passage of a casino gambling law revitalized this resort town, resulting in multimillion-dollar casinos and entertainment venues attracting more tourists and businesses to the area.

 Fort Lauderdale sits in the middle of the burgeoning megalopolis known as South Florida, which hugs the Atlantic coast from Miami (a 40-minute drive south) to Palm Beach (a 45-minute drive north).
 It is the principal city in huge Broward County, two-thirds of which is Everglades swampland.
 What isn't swampy includes 23 mi/37 km of wide white-sand beaches and 30 other municipalities.